kimfucious/sakura/README.md

 {% include pagination.html %}{% endraw %}
 ```

+> _Note_: The raw/end raw tags above (visible on Github) are only there to display this README.md file correctly on a Jekyll site.
+Be sure to not use them for real code.

 You'll soon realize, if you haven't already, that this theme relies heavily on the use of includes.

 I've opted to list posts on the `index.html` page as Bootstrap "cards".
 The cards work pretty well and are responsive width-wise; however, they can vary by height, which might bother those with OCD tendencies.
 I've decided to use Bootstrap's "card-deck" class to make the heights uniform.